+Crooks Tower was named for Civil War General George Crook.
+This area of the Black Hills is normally pretty quiet.
+However, a very rare touch-down of a tornado did occur on Crooks Tower in July, 1968.
 Lists of John gives Crooks Tower 527 feet of prominence, and notes that the summit is the high point of Lawrence County.
 The mountain is covered with pine forests, though aspen and spruce are also seen there.
 The Black Hills National Forest Mystic office manages this area of the Black Hills.
 Wildlife is in abundance, with this being a favorite habitat for deer and elk.
 There are several large meadows on the mountain, particularly just to the east-southeast of the summit block.
 This area of the Black Hills is part of the Limestone Plateau, so there are numerous outcroppings of rock throughout the region.
 Rhoades Fork Canyon lies to the east of Crooks Tower and boasts some impressive limestone walls.
-The only clearly identifiable peaks from the summit of Crooks Tower are Harney Peak and Odakota Mountain.
+The only clearly identifiable peaks from the summit of Crooks Tower are Black Elk Peak and Odakota Mountain.
 Visitors will need a good pair of binoculars to see much detail on those summits, due to the distance to those peaks.
 There is an amateur video of Crooks Tower posted on YouTube at this link:

 Black Hills newspapers reported an interesting incident that happed on Crooks Tower in November of 1941.
 Elk hunters found a live buck deer and a dead buck deer with their massive antlers locked up.
 The local game warden was called to handle the matter, though it took the hunters quite a bit of time to get to a phone.
 About 30 minutes were spent sawing antlers before the living buck could be freed.
 The warden said the tracks indicated the young buck had challenged the old buck over a female deer which led to the battle.